Benzodiazepine-Associated Risks

 • Not using benzodiazepines for the right reason or using them for too long can lead to dependence, addiction, severe side effects, or even death.

-• Stopping benzodiazepines should be done by slowly lowering the dose over weeks to months with careful direction from a prescriber to avoid withdrawal symptoms.
+• Stopping benzodiazepines should be done by slowly lowering the dose over weeks to months with careful direction from a pharmacist or knowledgeable provider to avoid withdrawal symptoms.

-Benzodiazepines are medications that lower the activity of the nerves in the brain and cause you to be drowsy.
-They can be used to treat problems such as general anxiety disorder, panic attacks, difficulty sleeping, alcohol withdrawal, and seizures.
+Benzodiazepines are medications that lower the activity of the nerves in the brain and cause you to be drowsy.¹

 How do they work?

-Benzodiazepines work by boosting the effects of gamma-aminobutyric acid (GABA) in the brain.
-GABA is a chemical that reduces electrical activity in the brain.
+Benzodiazepines work by boosting the effects of gamma-aminobutyric acid (GABA) in the brain.¹ GABA is a chemical that reduces electrical activity in the brain.¹

 When should they be used for treatment?